telemaxine/red-velvet-archives/shows/law-of-the-jungle.md

 # _Law of the Jungle_

+_Synopsis: Celebrities are sent to survive in remote locations around the world_

+___
 ## Law of the Jungle (Mexico) - Seulgi
 ___
 | Date   | Episodes | Notes | Links      |